IN CAREs ECHO

 Each session begins with a didactic presentation by a guest speaker and it is followed by an engaging, open discussion amongst the participants on the Zoom call.
 Following the didactic discussion, a county will present a case study where they'll ask for feedback from the participants.

-The program is a collaboration between the IUPUI ECHO Center at the Richard M. Fairbanks School of Public Health and the Division of Trauma and Injury Prevention (DTIP) at the Indiana Department of Health and funds the implementation of community-driven, best-practice efforts in 14 Indiana counties.
+The program is a collaboration between the IUI ECHO Center at the Richard M. Fairbanks School of Public Health and the Division of Trauma and Injury Prevention (DTIP) at the Indiana Department of Health and funds the implementation of community-driven, best-practice efforts in 14 Indiana counties.

-Counties Participating
+Counties participating

 • Allen